Overview

 Each student’s tailored course of study is developed in close consultation with faculty advisors.
 Entering students receive guidance initially from the temporary advisor assigned to them upon admissions and from the Graduate Advisory Committee (GAC).
 Composed of the DGS, CIAMS director, and one additional faculty member, the role of the GAC is to provide advice until such time as the Special Committee is constituted and to provide any assistance that might fall outside of the academic purview of the special committee (e.g., issues pertaining to the Graduate School, TAships, etc.).

-Please note that the Graduate School requires all students to have registered an adviser online via Student Center by the 3rd week of the fall semester.
-If you have not selected a Special Committee chair by this time, you should select the DGS or the adviser who was assigned to you in your letter of admissions.
+Please note that the Graduate School requires all students to have registered an advisor online via Student Center by the 3rd week of the fall semester.
+If you have not selected a Special Committee chair by this time, you should select the DGS or the advisor who was assigned to you in your letter of admissions.
 Once a Special Committee has been formed, you can remove the temporary member or alter their status as needed.

 Language

 There is no language requirement for the Archaeology MA.
 However, the Special Committee can advise language study as appropriate.
 In particular, for some MA research papers – where relevant primary sources or key scholarly literature are not available in English – it will be necessary for students to demonstrate suitable minimum language ability (as advised by the Special Committee) at least by the time of their MA defense.
+Many students use Cornell coursework to enhance their skills in relevant research languages.

 MA Thesis